 My Approach to Helping

 If you feel overly anxious or depressed, sometimes panicky, socially fearful, overly self-critical, overwhelmed by life’s stresses, too distractible--these describe just some of the problems that have been helped by Cognitive-Behavioral Therapy (CBT) informed by an interpersonal approach.
 Telehealth therapy is now available by video or phone.
 As a Northern-Virginia therapist, I have provided CBT to many clients.
 Every client should expect to have their story understood and to be coached on moving toward their goals.

-Step-by-step, evidence-based therapy can be effective for challenges like anxiety, panic, depression, and troublesome behavior.
-So can developing a toolbox to maintain mental health in addition to therapy.
+Evidence-based, step-by-step therapy can be effective for challenges like anxiety, panic, depression, and troublesome behavior.
+So can developing a toolbox to improve mental health in addition to therapy.

 More Info About My Practice